Catalog Advanced Search

 6.4.4 Assess the suitability of new and/or existing communication aids, materials, or tools for audience(s) (e.g., the CDC Clear Communication Index and the Suitability Assessment Materials (SAM).

-Application for CHES® (entry-level)/MCHES® (advanced-level) Category I continuing education contact hours (CECH) is pending.
-The National Commission for Health Education Credentialing, Inc. has approved SOPHE and its chapters as designated multiple-event providers of CECHs in health education.
 SOPHE is a provider of Certified in Public Health (CPH) Renewal Credits.
-An application is pending to award CPH Renewal credits on behalf of the National Board of Public Health Examiners.
+A total of 1.25 CPH Renewal credits are provided on behalf of the National Board of Public Health Examiners.

 Jordan Miller, MPH, MCHES